aarikpokras/hbs-express-server/README.md

-# hbs-express-server
+# Express Handlebars Server
-A simple server template with Node.js and Express Handlebars
+A simple template for full-stack websites using Express Handlebars.

+Make sure to run `npm install` in order to install the necessary packages.